Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

  - The software resource monitoring should include  process, docker and core systemd services in the system
  - It should monitor and report the resource usage  through system syslog message
- - The system monitoring framework should run as separate service and it should get lanched automatically during bootup.
-By default  system monitoring service should get started by default.
+ - The system monitoring framework should run as a separate service and it should get lanched automatically during bootup.
+System monitoring service should start by default.
  - It should support three levels of threshold limit for each resource type
  - Generate syslog message with log level as INFO, WARNING and CRITIAL for respective threshold levels.
  - The resource threshold limit should be drived from the respective resource type and its system configuration.
  - Resource monitoring interval should be derived from the system platform configration
  - Only one syslog message should be generated when the resource usage crosses the threshold limit.
- - The framework should support the action custom action handler so the application can dump message specific to the  resource limit and the resource type.
+ - The framework should also support the  action handler so the application can dump message specific to the  resource limit and the resource type.

 Resouce Monitoring
  - CPU Monitoring